rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-1-howto-exit.md

 to that, the decision to close a scope is **backwards oriented** (i.e. against the orientation of the document order).

-Note that each end-tag is in general located in between two nodes and may mark the end of more than one scope.
+Note that **each end-tag is located in between two nodes** and may mark the end of more than one scope.
 After all, the end-tag of a tree's root marks the end of the root's type-1 scope, the end of all type-2 scopes of its child nodes, and also the end of all type-3 scopes of all its descendant nodes.
 In addition to that, the end-tag of every other node marks the end of the node's type-1 scope and also the end of all type-2 scopes of its child nodes.

 Note that implementations will have to take into account that a **root** could be associated with type-2/3 properties.
 For obvious reasons, the scopes of